LnaSense/Hierarchical-local-global-fusion-network/README.md

 ## Dataset

-We also release LaraS2R, a large-range Sim2Real-paired dataset constructed for force-map reconstruction.
-The dataset is available on request.
+A large-range Sim2Real-paired dataset constructed for force-map reconstruction is available on request.

 ## Citation